coders-school/good-practices/module1/02_conventions.en.md

 ## Each block (scope) = indent

-Any range that begins with parentheses `{` - even if it is not present, e.g. for one-line ones `if`, `for` - must have an additional level of indentation.
+Any scope that begins with parentheses `{` - even if it is not present, e.g. for one-line ones `if`, `for` - must have an additional level of indentation.

 ```cpp
 int addEven(const std::vector<int>& numbers)